microsoft/bedrock-cli/docs/service-introspection.md

 ### onboard

-Onboard to use the service introspection tool.
+Prepare storage for the service introspection tool.
 This will create a storage account if it does not already exist in your subscription in the given `resource-group`.
 The storage table will also be created in a newly created or in an existing storage account if it does not exist already.
-When Azure Key Vault argument is specified, a secret with Azure storage access key will be created otherwise, the storage access key will need to be specified in environment variables manually.
+When the Azure Key Vault argument is specified, a secret with Azure storage access key will be created.
+Otherwise, the storage access key will need to be specified in environment variables manually.

 #### Prerequisites